danielandresarcones/FenicsXConcrete/CONTRIBUTING.md

 ### Formatting

-We use `black` and `isort` as automated formatters.
+We use `black` (with line-length 119) and `isort` (black profile) as automated formatters.
 On pull requests, this is automatically checked and you can only merge if your code passes the check.
-You can include both in a [pre-commit](https://pre-commit.com/) locally.
+You can include both in a
+[pre-commit](https://pre-commit.com/) locally by executing `mamba install pre-commit` and `pre-commit install`, which creates a hook in your local git repository that is called when a commit is executed.
+This will work assuming you have `black` and `isort` installed in your environment. `pre-commit` takes information from the `.pre-commit-config.yaml` to know which actions to perform.
+The formatting rules for both tools are defined in `pyproject.toml`.

-**Note:** We may decide on slight variations in the code formatting, like the allowed line length.
+**Note:** We may decide on slight variations in the code formatting.
 This will be mentioned here in the future.